 What are Under-Reamed Piles?

-- This Pile (Under reamed piles) type developed by C.B.R.I.( Central Building Research Institute).
+- This Pile (Under reamed piles) type was developed by C.B.R.I.( Central Building Research Institute).

 - The under-reamed piles are made from RCC.

-- This pile type special feature is an enlarged portion are given at bottom or at midpoint which is known as ‘under reamed ‘or ‘bulb’.
+- This pile type special feature is an enlarged portion given at the bottom or at the midpoint which is known as ‘under reamed ‘or ‘bulb’.

-It is a fact that after the introduction of under reamed pile for it is considered as the safest and economical foundation for such black cotton soils or expansive soils.
+It is a fact that after the introduction of reamed pile, it is considered the safest and most economical foundation for such black cotton soils or expansive soils.

 IS Code For Under Reamed Piles